 Sometimes, turnips can have a little bit of a bitter taste.
 To avoid this, use the smallest turnips you can find.
 The smaller the turnip, the younger it is.
 As turnips grow older, they become more bitter.
 The younger and smaller the turnips, the more mild the flavor.
 We do find that small, young turnips taste almost identical to potatoes, especially when loaded with delicious ingredients like garlic and onion cooked in butter, plus more butter for serving.
 Cream cheese, herbs, heavy whipping cream, and flavorful smoked gouda cheese create an incredibly creamy, flavorful base.
 We’re convinced that if you didn’t tell others that these were mashed turnips instead of potatoes, they truly wouldn’t know the difference.

 We have also heard a rumor that boiling a potato that’s been cut in half alongside turnips will absorb some of the bitterness.
 At this point, we aren’t able to confirm this ourselves, but we will give this a try next time we make these and report back!
 If anyone else can confirm or deny this, let us know in the comments!

-You can definitely make creamy mashed turnips by hand.
+You can definitely mash these turnips by hand.
 It will be a little bit more laborious than using a blender, but you can definitely do this.
-We do imagine that the mashed turnips will come out a little chunkier since you will just be using a masher, but feel free to do this.
+We do imagine that the turnips will come out a little chunkier since you will just be using a masher, but feel free to do this.